modmore/docs/en/50_Open_Source/Akismet/Akismet_Snippet.md

 ## Use with Register

-On your register resource, add the akismet snippet to the `&preHooks` on the Register snippet call:
+On your register resource, add the Akismet snippet to the `&preHooks` on the Register snippet call:

     [[!Register?
         ...